-- The map control does not monitor the high contrast mode of the device.
-If the device mode changes, the map will not.
-Thus, the user will need to reload the map by refreshing the page.
+- The map control doesn't monitor the high contrast mode of the device.
+If the device mode changes, the map won't.
+Thus, the user needs to reload the map by refreshing the page.

-- When high contrast is detected the map style will automatically switch to high contrast, and all built-in controls will use a high contrast style.
-For example, ZoomControl, PitchControl, CompassControl, StyleControl, and other built-in controls, will use a high contrast style.
+- When high contrast is detected the map style automatically switches to high contrast, and all built-in controls use a high contrast style.
+For example, ZoomControl, PitchControl, CompassControl, StyleControl, and other built-in controls, use a high contrast style.

-- There are two type of high contrast, light and dark.
-If the type of high contrast can be detected by the map controls, then the behavior of the map will adjust accordingly.
-If light, then the grayscale_light map style will be loaded.
-If the type can't be detected or is dark, then the high_contrast_dark style will be loaded.
+- There are two types of high contrast, light and dark.
+If the type of high contrast can be detected by the map controls, then the behavior of the map adjusts accordingly.
+If light, then the grayscale_light map style is loaded.
+If the type can't be detected or is dark, then the high_contrast_dark style is loaded.

-The map has a number of keyboard shortcuts built in that make it easier to use the map.
+The map has keyboard shortcuts built in that make it easier to use the map.
 These keyboard shortcuts work when the map has focus.